osrf/rvizweb/README.md

 1. On the UI, click on the `+` and choose "Robot model".

-1. You should see the PR2 on the browser (it will be dark due to a texture issue).
+1. You should see the Turtlebot on the browser.

+Note: loading models using `TIFF` files as resources is not supported; try using `PNG` instead.

 ## Viewing interactive markers